openbible-io/en_ust/README.md

 He said to one of them, "My Lord, if you are pleased with me, then please stay here with me, your servant, for a little while."

-When editing or translating the UST, be sure to include the indications of the first person that are there in these passages of the UST so that it can be as clear as possible.
+**When editing the UST or translating it into another GL, you must include the indications of the first person that are there in these passages of the UST so that it can be as clear as possible.**

-##### Implied Information
+#### Implied Information

 The ULT of Mark 1:44 says: